has207/flexmock/_build/html/_sources/user-guide.txt

 unittest / unittest2
 --------------------

-FlexMock, by default, assumes your tests are in a class that inherits from unittest.TestCase, so if that's the case then all you need to do
+Flexmock, by default, assumes your tests are in a class that inherits from unittest.TestCase, so if that's the case then all you need to do
 is: